invisiblefunnel/linebreak/README.md

 # linebreak

 Split a sequence of points so that each subsequence is close to a desired length.
 This is useful, e.g., if you want to break a geographic LineString into a MultiLineString _without_ interpolating new points or altering existing points.
 The algorithm is an adaptation of text justification using dynamic programming.
+Linebreak was originally designed to split OSM highways into smaller segments for more efficient storage in a tiled format.

 ## Usage